How to Use Claude AI for Beginners in 2026 (Free Guide)

 How to Use Claude AI Projects (The Feature Most Beginners Skip)

-Claude AI Projects interface showing the sidebar with project names, custom instructions panel, and uploaded files in 2026
+Claude AI Projects interface showing the sidebar with project names, custom instructions panel, and uploaded files

 Claude Projects — write your instructions once, upload your files once, and every new chat inside that workspace starts with the context already loaded.